Injured or orphaned wildlife

 If you find an injured or orphaned native animal, call a wildlife rescue organization straight away:

-• Remove any threat to the animal.
-Keep cats and dogs away.
+• Remove any threat to the animal including keeping cats and dogs away

 Volunteers from wildlife organizations are specially trained to look after various native animals including birds and reptiles.
 They will look after the animal until it is ready to be returned to the wild.
 It is against the law to keep native animals taken from the wild.